Pair-Kondo effect: a mechanism for time-reversal broken superconductivity in UTe$_2$: Microscopic origin of pair-kondo coupling

 Pairs can also couple to local moments by mediating charge-2e valence fluctuations, similar to how electrons Kondo-couple to moments by mediating charge-e valence fluctuations.
-We demonstrate this process for an S=1 $f^{2}$ local moment with three states $|S_{x}=0\rangle,|S_{y}=0\rangle,|S_{z}=0\rangle$ in the ground state manifold.
-Charge fluctuations are captured by the mixed-valence Hamiltonian
+We demonstrate this process for a spin-1 $f^{2}$ local moment with three states $|S_{x}=0\rangle,|S_{y}=0\rangle,|S_{z}=0\rangle$ in the SU(2)-symmetric ground state manifold.